 - Engine oil formulation.

-Many older engines experience a short period of time during engine start-up where critical lubrication is insufficient.
-Mostly, Between metal-to-metal lubrication points when using modern oils with reduced amounts of ZDDP/ZDTP.
+Many older engines experience, a short period of time, during engine start up, where critical lubrication is insufficient.
+Mostly, between metal-to-metal lubrication points, when using modern oils with, reduced amounts of ZDDP/ZDTP.

-Many will void warranties if this minimum is not found in the oil sample you supply; when returning broken parts for warranty.
-For this reason, many manufacturers produce their own zinc additives or oils with supplementary zinc included.
-GM offers its own EOS break-in oil with additional ZDDP.
+Many will void warranties, if this minimum is not found in the oil sample you supply.
+When, returning broken parts for warranty.
+For this reason, many manufacturers produce their own zinc additives or oils, with supplementary zinc included.
+GM offers its own EOS break in oil, with additional ZDDP.

-“ZDDP” Is The Predominant Anti-wear Additive Used In Crankcase Oils.
-It Is A Class Of Additive Rather Than One Particular Chemical.
+“ZDDP” Is The Predominant Anti-wear Additive, Used In Crankcase Oils.
+It Is A Class Of Additive, Rather Than One Particular Chemical.

-Passenger car engine oils typically feature a faster burning Zinc than Diesel Engine Oils.
-Due to the lower compression ratios found in gasoline engines compared to compression ignition diesel engines.
+Passenger car engine oils typically feature, a faster burning Zinc, than Diesel Engine Oils.
+Due to the lower compression ratios found in gasoline engines, compared to compression ignition diesel engines.
 As a result, not all “High Zinc” oils have the same activation rate.

-Characteristics of zinc and detergents determine how quickly and to what extent an oil will provide sacrificial boundary film protection.
+Characteristics of zinc and detergents, determine how quickly and to what extent, an oil will provide sacrificial boundary film protection.

-So, After All This Confusion What Do You Do About Zinc Additives !!
+So, After All This Confusion, What Do You Do About Zinc Additives !!

-On Flat Tappet Camshafts.
+On Flat Lifter Camshafts.

-Ask the guy beside you as they have most likely gone through it.
-I hate to say it but it’s cheaper to learn from someone else’s mistakes.
+Ask the guy beside you, as they have most likely gone through it.
+I hate to say it but, it’s cheaper to learn from someone else’s mistakes.

-So, Every oil producer out there will tell you that theirs if the best.
-But, seeing is believing and not all applications require the same engine oil.
+So, every oil producer out there, will tell you, that theirs if the best.
+But, seeing is believing and not all applications, require the same engine oil.